 Interesting trivia: The Iron Crown doesn’t actually contain any iron.

+Last on my list of things to see in Monza is the Arengario.
 This building is the old town hall of Monza, built in 1293.
 It would have to be the most recognisable landmark of the city, other than the F1 track, and is centrally located, in Piazza Roma.
-Now it is used as a gallery and markets are held below.
+Now this medieval building is used as a gallery, and markets are held below.

 Other things to see in Monza